F-R-Mitchell/surfs_up/README.md

 ### Overview

-The purpose of this project was to analyze Hawaiian temperature to determine if openening a surf and ice cream shop will be profitable.
+The purpose of this project was to analyze Hawaiian temperature to determine if opening a surf and ice cream shop will be profitable.
 A previous ice cream shop on another island went out of business due to bad weather.
 The owner possibly did not analyze weather patterns before opening his shop.
-Before opening the new shop, an investor would like to know the temperature data of June and Decemeber to determine if the business will be sustainable for the entire year.
+Before opening the new shop, an investor would like to know the temperature data of June and December to determine if the business will be sustainable for the entire year.

 ### Results